 In 2023, we completed dosing in a Phase 1 placebo-controlled clinical trial of NVG-291 in Australia that enrolled 70 healthy adult male and female participants.
-The single ascending dose ("SAD") portion of the study evaluated 37 female subjects across 6 dose cohorts, while the multiple ascending dose ("MAD") portion of the study, evaluated 33 male and female subjects across 4 dose levels.
-NVG-291 was well tolerated overall in the Phase 1 clinical study.
-A maximally tolerated dose was not reached, all adverse events were mild or moderate, and there were no serious adverse events reported in subjects receiving NVG-291.
-Injection site related adverse events were the only type of adverse event increased in subjects receiving NVG-291 compared to placebo.
+The single ascending dose ("SAD") portion of the study evaluated 37 female subjects across 6 dose cohorts, while the multiple ascending dose ("MAD") portion of the study evaluated 33 male and female subjects across 4 dose cohorts.
+NVG-291 was well tolerated overall with no maximum tolerated dose reached.
+All adverse events ("AEs") were mild or moderate in nature with no serious adverse events reported in subjects receiving NVG-291.
+Injection site related AEs were the only AEs reported more frequently in NVG-291 treated subjects compared to placebo.
 There was no effect of NVG-291 on vital signs, electrocardiograms, laboratory studies or other clinical parameters measured in the healthy participants in this study.

 The planned timing of clinical trials for other indications is being evaluated by management.
-We believe SCI represents a significant commercial opportunity due to the dramatic impact on quality of life and the high-cost burden to the healthcare system, as well as the current absence of pharmacologic therapies in the market that promote neurorepair.
+We believe SCI represents a significant commercial opportunity due to the dramatic impact on quality of life, high-cost burden to the patient and healthcare system, and current absence of pharmacologic therapies in the market shown to promote neurorepair and enhance clinical improvement.

-In Q3 2024, we initiated preclinical test of concept evaluation of our next pipeline candidate, NVG-300, in models of ischemic stroke, ALS, and spinal cord injury.
-In addition, we have initiated studies to further elucidate the mechanism of NVG-291 therapeutic action.
-We believe these indications represent significant commercial opportunities: ALS, stroke, AD and MS due to the limited pharmacologic therapies in the market that promote neurorepair in these diseases.
+In Q3 2024, we initiated a preclinical test of concept evaluation of our next pipeline candidate, NVG-300, in models of ischemic stroke, ALS, and SCI.
+We believe these indications represent significant commercial opportunities: SCI, stroke, and ALS, due to the limited pharmacologic therapies in the market that promote neurorepair and enhance clinical improvement in these diseases.
+In addition, we continue to undergo studies to further elucidate the mechanism of NVG-291's therapeutic action.

-These objectives replace and supersede those described in the "Business of the Company" section of our Preliminary Short Form Base Shelf Prospectus dated November 4, 2024.
+These objectives replace and supersede those described in the "Business of the Company" section of our Short form base shelf prospectus dated November 25, 2024 (the "Base Shelf Prospectus).
 All clinical development plans are subject to additional funding (see "Liquidity and Capital Resources" below).